sammancoaching/ensemble-machine/README.md

 * SSH for ipv4

 The outbound rules that come by default seem to be ok - should allow all traffic on all ports for ipv4.

+### Configure a DNS name for your machines to use
+Buy a suitable domain name, and update its name servers to point at the ones on AWS.
+Create a 'hosted zone' to administrate it.
+There are instructions [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-inactive.html).
+You are going to use the script 'update_dns.py' to add records to this hosted zone for all the machines you'll create with 'summon.py'.
+Note the hosted zone id and add it to your aws_machine_spec.json config file.

 ## Create a new practice machine that uses JetBrains Projector
 Use this script: